Kritansh-Tank/Hack-the-Future/README.md

-# AI-Powered Job Application Screening System
+# HireIQ: Multi-Agent Job Screening System with Adaptive Intelligence

 An advanced job application screening system that uses AI to process CVs, match candidates with job descriptions, and streamline the hiring process.